utherp0/thoughtengine/README.md

 1: Select a unit of Currency within the Cell.

-2: Depending on the Unit of Currency apply a thresholded mutation – i.e. in the case of a value within an instance take the physical contents of the value and apply a point mutation, where the position and length of the mutation is decided randomly based on the size of the data, and the relevant chunk of data is altered randomly based on a genetic approach, i.e. either do a flip ('abcdef', start point 2, length of genome 2, results in 'acbdef') or do a randomised replace ('abcdef', start point 3, length 2, randomised results in something like 'abfaef', where it has chosen to replace the individual components with a randomised choice from the others).
+2: Depending on the Unit of Currency apply a thresholded mutation – i.e. in the case of a value within a statement take the physical contents of the value and apply a point mutation, where the position and length of the mutation is decided randomly based on the size of the data, and the relevant chunk of data is altered randomly based on a genetic approach, i.e. either do a flip ('abcdef', start point 2, length of genome 2, results in 'acbdef') or do a randomised replace ('abcdef', start point 3, length 2, randomised results in something like 'abfaef', where it has chosen to replace the individual components with a randomised choice from the others).

 3: Depending on a randomised and thresholded check, either replace the original data with the mutated data or add an additional identically named component (where you can – obviously with a unique Archetype approach you cannot have multiple same-name Archetypes).
 This choice would again depend on the genetic definitions (i.e. in some states you must retain the length of genome, for instance it must have 8 characters, and in some the length of the genome is inconsequential).